irwinleah/django-crud-horse-staff-app/README.md

 - [ ] Add a farrier log/instruction.

 p.s.
 After working on this project, I can see two routes it can take in the future.
-Horse Staff could stay as a task and morphing into a chore organizer app for equestrian barns to utilize.
+Horse Staff could stay as a chore organizer and morph into a task manager app for equestrian barns to utilize.
 Another direction Horse Staff could develop into would be a gaming app.